linked-art/linked.art/docs/api/1.0/ecosystem/search.md

 * `summary` - This MAY be present.
 If present, the value is a JSON object with the keys being the two letter code for a language, and the values being an array of strings, where each string is a description or summary of the collection in that language.

+The collection, embedded within a page, might thus look like:

 ```json
 {
 	"@context": "https://linked.art/ns/v1/search.json",